OleOldhoj/wisperHVDK/README.md

 ## Layout

 - `public_html/index.php` – PHP entry point that calls the Python helper.
 - `script/whisper_transcribe.py` – Python script performing the transcription.
+It
+  selects FP16 on GPUs and uses FP32 on CPUs to avoid precision warnings.
 - `script/convert_all.bat` – Windows helper to batch transcribe `.wav` files.
 - `config_files/config.php` – configuration for paths including the sound directory.
 - `documents/`, `business_information/`, `etc/` – placeholders for project